 Even though we show that the unemployment cycle and participation cycle move closely together, especially in the latter parts of labor market expansions, we do not advocate that the FOMC solely focus on the unemployment rate for the implementation of its maximum employment mandate.
-The unemployment cycle itself is influenced by many "nonmonetary factors that affect the structure and dynamics of the labor market" (Federal Open Market Committee 2020), such as rising labor force attachment among women and dual aging of workers and firms, which are analyzed extensively in Crump et al. (2019).
+The unemployment cycle itself is influenced by many "nonmonetary factors that affect the structure and dynamics of the labor market" (Federal Open Market Committee, 2020), such as rising labor force attachment among women and dual aging of workers and firms, which are analyzed extensively in Crump et al. (2019).
 Such factors determine both long- and short-run fluctuations in the natural rate of unemployment as well as shifts in labor supply on which monetary stimulus has no effect.
-These include the reasons for the large unevenness in long-run labor market outcomes, like, for example, workplace discrimination, child-care policies, the nature of employment contracts and stability, and the differential impact of climate change on jobs and employment.
-Therefore, it is imperative that the FOMC continues to consider the wide range of indicators and issues that are relevant for its assessment of the extent to which there is room for monetary policy to make progress toward its goal of maximum employment.
+These include the reasons for the large unevenness in long-run labor market outcomes, like, for example, workplace discrimination, child-care policies, the nature of employment.
+Therefore, it is imperative that the FOMC continues to consider the wide range of indicators and issues that are relevant for its assessment of the extent to which there is room for monetary policy to make progress towards its goal of maximum employment.